inartov555/user_hub_web_app/README.md

 ## 🔐 Authentication

 - Login via `POST /api/v1/auth/jwt/create/` with either **email** or **username** + password.
 - Access token is attached to `Authorization: Bearer <token>`.
-Refresh token is stored in memory in the SPA store.
+The refresh token is stored in the SPA's local storage.
 - Axios interceptor performs **token refresh** at 401/near‑expiry and retries the original request.
 - **Idle timeout & renew‑at** thresholds are enforced by custom middleware; see **Architecture** for details.